 Grapevines have been in existence for more than sixty million years.
-During the last interglacial warm period (from 5–10 thousand years ago), vines make their way northwest along the Danube River.
-The human race (Homo sapiens) discovers and cultivates the wild vine that we today recognise as the forebear of all noble European varieties.
+During the last interglacial period (5–10 thousand years ago), vines spread north-west along the Danube River.
+The human race (Homo sapiens) discovered and cultivated these wild vines, which we recognise today as the forebearers of all modern-day European varieties.

 Wine in Austria: The History

 The long history of Austrian wine contains many facets: grape varieties, cultivation and enology, viticulture through the ages, and the evolution of Austrian winegrowing regions since the demarcation of the borders following the World War I. What role is played by the trade and taxation of Austrian wine?
 What is its ritualistic role in religion and traditional customs?
 This beautiful volume represents the first in-depth, scholarly look at the historical and cultural significance of wine, with its turbulent history, drinking culture, and depiction in literature.
 Read more

 Preserved grape seeds dating from the Bronze Age, which have been found in the Traisental and in the village of Stillfried an der March in the Weinviertel, confirm the existence of a local wine-making tradition stretching back thousands of years.
 The grape seeds found at these sites have been unambiguously identified as the Vitis vinifera species, and therefore represent one of the oldest discoveries of their kind in central Europe.